 Diagnosis errors are not limited to advanced nursing staff but can fall on any staff contributing to diagnostic errors.
 For instance, if an RN fails to notice changes in the severity of a patient’s condition, it can prevent a proper and timely diagnosis.

-The U.S. Food and Drug Administration (FDA) receives more than 100,000 reports of suspected medication errors each year.
+The U.S. Food and Drug Administration (FDA) receives more than 100,000 reports of suspected nurse medication errors each year.
 While a majority of medication errors occur during the administration of medication, there are other common medication errors by nurses, including:

 - Incorrect dosage,

 - Failure to document the dispensing of drugs,

 - Medication is given to the wrong patient, and

 - Incorrect route of administration (e.g., oral, intravenous, etc.).

 If you have ever spent time in a hospital setting or under extended medical care, you know nurses are generally responsible for administering medications.
 You must know your rights if a medication error harms you or someone you love.

 Infection is a serious concern for any patients or residents of nursing and medical facilities.

 Nurses are crucial in effective infection control and preventing infections from spreading.
 Infection control procedures include: